 A blog is a space where bloggers can express things the way they want as long as the content is not offensive to anyone.
 Food blogs typically would have more than just a recipe which is how it works.
 The bloggers tend to write a bit about their experience with that particular recipe or how their family & friends enjoyed that delicacy, and some try to write about the history & origin of that recipe.

 Now, there are some who like to get connected to the recipe through these stories but I personally prefer going directly to the recipe.
-When it comes to cookbooks, most of them have only recipes with a minimal description about the cuisine or dish, which makes it easier for me.
+When it comes to cookbooks, most of them have only recipes with a minimal description of the cuisine or dish, which makes it easier for me.
 There are no drawbacks as such in both the cases because it totally depends on person to person.

 In a cookbook, the author has no control over what has already been written or to even explain any further if the readers have any doubts about the recipes.
-Once the book is published the author will get to know about the success of the book only through the number of copies that has been sold.
-But, when it comes to blog, the response to a published blog post is instant and the blog content is always under the control of the author.
+Once the book is published the author will get to know about the success of the book only through the number of copies that have been sold.
+But, when it comes to blogs, the response to a published blog post is instant and the blog content is always under the control of the author.
 The author can edit the post the way they want anytime and the readers can interact with the author through the comment session or privately via emails.
 This way the readers feel connected to the author and make them have more faith in that author’s recipes.

 The Feel &Visual Impact